foreversunyao/foreversunyao.github.io/_posts/2021-10-14-system-nonabstract.md

 layout: post
 title: "Non abstract large system design"
 date: 2021-10-14 10:25:06
-description: NALSD, capacity planning, component isolation, graceful system degradation
+description: NALSD, capacity planning, component isolation, graceful system degradation, SLO/SLI, Scale cube and Availibility cube
 tags:
  - systemdesign
 ---
 **Application requirements**
+availability of your product or service and this measurable should be owned by the technology team.

 **SLIs and SLOs**
 - service level indicator, a carefully defined quantitative measure of some aspect of the level of service that is provided.